 a node, then they run until their container(s) exit or they are removed

 for some other reason.
 Pods, depending on policy and exit code, might be

-removed after exiting, or can be retained in order to enable access to
+removed after exiting, or can be retained to enable access to

 OpenShift Container Platform treats pods as largely immutable; changes cannot be made to